-First and Foremost, the police must provide the owner of the vehicle with the opporunity to remove his or her property from the vehicle before undertaking an "inventory" of its contents.
-It is important to emphasize that the state's Supreme Court has held that this right applies whether or not the driver has been removed from the scene or not.
+First and Foremost, the police must provide the owner of the vehicle with the opportunity to remove his or her property from the vehicle before undertaking an “inventory” of its contents.
+It is important to emphasize that the state’s Supreme Court has held that this right applies whether or not the driver has been removed from the scene or not.
 Consistent with State v.
 Mangold, the owner or valid user of an automobile must either consent or be given the opportunity to make his or her own arrangements to safe property in an impounded vehicle; absent police complying with this requirement, an inventory search is improper and any evidence seized as a result thereof is constitutionally inadmissible.
-It must be kept in mind, however, that this requirement only applies to inventory searches and not to situations where the police have an independant basis for conducting an Automobile Search.
+It must be kept in mind, however, that this requirement only applies to inventory searches and not to situations where the police have an independent basis for conducting an Automobile Search.

 If you were arrested and the police discovered evidence as a result of an inventory search, do not hesitate to speak to a lawyer from our firm.
 The attorneys on our defense team have years of experience contesting searches of impounded vehicles and would be happy to put their knowledge and skill to work for you.
 Lawyers are available immediately without obligations to discuss your charges in Middlesex County, Passaic County, Union County, Bergen County, Monmouth County, Ocean County, Morris County or elsewhere in the state.
 Give us a call anytime 24/7 at 1-877-450-8301.